The content of this page was created by users. It has not been screened or verified by IMDb staff.

 : [Moses was just called back, from Hebrew mudpits, by Nefreteri

-: I'm afraid the mud pits have stiffened my knees, royal one.
+: I am afraid the mud pits have stiffened my knees, Royal One.
 Nefretiri

 : Shall I call back the guards?
 Moses